jigi-33/jigi-33/README.md

 - Math calculations with SciPy, Sympy *on Skillbox*
 - Data Science basics (Numpy, Pandas, Matplotlib) *on Specialist & Udemy*
 - Excel automation with Python
+- Full-stack webapp development with Flask 3, Jinja2, HTML/CSS *on Stepik*
+- GNU/Linux operational systems solids *on OTUS*
+- Multi-threading with modern Py-3.12 *on Stepik*

 #### Practical skills